Reece James: Senior

 On 5 October 2020, James was called up for the first time to the senior team by manager Gareth Southgate following an injury to Raheem Sterling.
-He made his debut on 8 October at Wembley Stadium, coming on as a 58th-minute substitute for Kieran Trippier in a 3–0 win over Wales.
-He was sent off for dissent after the final whistle in his second start, against Denmark.
-James was named in the 26-man England squad for Euro 2020.
-At Euro 2020, James started in the 0–0 draw against Scotland.
+He made his debut on 8 October at Wembley Stadium, coming on as a 58th-minute substitute for Kieran Trippier in a 3–0 friendly win over Wales.
+His first start came in a 1–0 loss to Denmark in the UEFA Nations League, where he was sent off for dissent after the final whistle.

-In November 2021, he said that he was in the best form of his career, and that he hoped to become England's first-choice right-back.
+In June 2021, James was named in England's 26-man squad for the postponed UEFA Euro 2020.
+He made one appearance at the tournament, playing the full match against Scotland in a 0–0 draw during the group stage.

-In October 2022, following a knee injury sustained playing for Chelsea in the Champions League against AC Milan, James was ruled out of the 2022 FIFA World Cup.
+James made three appearances for England during the 2022 FIFA World Cup qualifying campaign and five appearances in the 2022–23 UEFA Nations League.
+However, he was ruled out of the 2022 FIFA World Cup with a knee injury in November 2022.
 He later stated he was "devastated" to be excluded from the England squad.

+In March 2023, James returned to the England squad for UEFA Euro 2024 qualifiers against Italy and Ukraine.
+After making a five-minute substitute appearance in the 2–1 win in Italy on 23 March, James withdrew from the squad due to a hamstring issue.

+After a two-year absence, James returned to the England squad for 2026 FIFA World Cup qualification matches against Albania and Latvia.
+He appeared as a stoppage-time substitute in the match against Albania on 21 March, before starting at right back and scoring his first senior international goal against Latvia three days later.

+James was called up again for October matches against Wales and Latvia, but later withdrew due to injury and was replaced by Nico O'Reilly.

 Personal life

 In August 2020, James made a personal donation and posted a link on his social media accounts to a Crowdfunder site which was looking to boost Wigan's funds; in a bid to save his former loan club.
 He wrote in the post 'Come on let's help @laticsofficial out' in a bid to encourage others to follow.

-In January 2021, Marcus Rashford praised James along with his fellow teammate Mason Mount for their "amazing" charitable work.
+In January 2021, Marcus Rashford praised James, along with his teammate Mason Mount, for their "amazing" charitable work.
 James had spent the past 18 months volunteering with a London-based charity, The Felix Project.

-James credits his father, Nigel James, Chelsea youth team coaches Frank O'Brien, Joe Edwards, and Jody Morris as having major influence on his career.
+James credits his father, Nigel James, and Chelsea youth team coaches Frank O'Brien, Joe Edwards, and Jody Morris as having major influence on his career.
+Reece and his sister Lauren are the first brother and sister to represent England at senior level in the modern era.

+James is a fan of fashion shows, and is friends with F1 driver Lewis Hamilton.